 The powerful and complex system of norms we nowadays refer to as international law originated from the European Law of Nations.
-Today, it provides the framework for relations between a multitude of actors.
-Since its emergence, however, it is not only the terminology that has changed, (Ius Publicum Europaeum à International Law/Droit International/Völkerrecht), but also its underlying concepts, such as statehood, sovereignty, and political legitimacy.
-In the last decades, the steady increase of international legal norms in the context of globalization led to the juridification of ever more aspects of inter-state relations.
+Today, it provides the framework for relations between a multiplicity of actors.
+Since its emergence, however, it is not only the terminology that has changed (Ius Publicum Europaeum à International Law/Droit International/Völkerrecht), but also its underlying concepts, such as statehood, sovereignty, and political legitimacy.
+In the last decades, the steady increase of international legal norms in the context of globalization has led to the juridification of ever more aspects of inter-state relations.

 Despite these momentous changes, clear and strong lines of continuity run between past and present international law, both in state practice and in doctrine.
 Critical approaches in legal history and legal scholarship, which are featured in this project, aim to identify and analyze these continuities, and seek to challenge established narratives on institutions, actors, and legal structures.
 Important impulses for such approaches derive from postcolonial studies, global history and related disciplines, which open up new perspectives on both the history and the present form of international relations and international law.
-Critical legal scholars and historians thus argue that narratives like the ones of ‘progress‘ and ‘civilization‘ were used to legitimize Western hegemony also in terms of international law, and that these persist in international law discourses, having merely been rephrased in terms of economic and social development policies.
+Critical legal scholars and historians thus argue that narratives like those of “progress” and “civilization” were used to legitimize Western hegemony also in terms of international law, and that these persist in international law discourses, having merely been rephrased in terms of economic and social development policies.